n3tfl0w/wordsandmagic/_posts/2014-07-18-ikea-the-best-ad-for-beds-ever-made.md

 **Update: Weirdly, this ad has disappeared from both Mother's webpage and IKEA UK's youtube profile.
 It is however on a number of other channels so I've updated the embed.**

 **Update 2: It seems like it was withdrawn after the Ukraine plane crash.
 It has since been reuploaded to youtube by ikea so I've updated the embed again.**

+**Update 3: Gone again, at least the from the official channel.
+I've embedded it again from another youtube channel. **